EDUlib/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 Moving your cursor over the chart shows a tool tip with the counts for each enrollment type, and the total enrollment, for each day.

-The chart includes enrollment data for every day, beginning with the automated enrollment of the course creator when the course was created in Studio.
+The chart includes enrollment data for every day, beginning with the first enrollment (typically of the course creator).
 This data is also available for review in tabular format and can be downloaded.

 A couple of examples of this chart follow for different courses.
 In the first example, you see the enrollment climb fairly steadily over a period of five